-GPS: The display includes the GPS receiver state (On/Off), GPS satellites visible, GPS validity, compass direction and ADU angle.
-Once a GPS position is obtained, the Thuraya IP Voyager will provide the compass direction and degrees of elevation to the satellite.
-This information can be used to ensure that the ADU has a clear view of the Thuraya satellite at the current location.
+GPS: The display includes the GPS receiver state (On/Off), GPS satellites visible, GPS position validity, compass direction (azimuth) and elevation angle to the Thurava satellites.
+The direction and elevation are blank until a GPS position is obtained.
+This information can be used to ensure that the ADU has a clear view of a Thuraya satellite from its current location.